 But if you’re launching an online product in the vein of Jeff Walker’s Product Launch Formula, a strong direct-response writer is a must because nearly every piece of collateral in that campaign will be to create a transaction: register for a webinar, click a Facebook ad, open an email, and of course, purchase the product.

-I’ve charged a minimum of $25,000 for projects like this, and other writers start even higher.
+I’ve charged a minimum of $25,000 for projects like this.

 If you find a strong writer, keep them.
-Many copywriters have no interest in taking new clients because their current contracts suit them just fine, or they are on retainer.
+Many copywriters have no interest in taking new clients because their current contracts suit them just fine, or they are on a retainer.
 With these folks, you not only have hire them to work with you, you have to hire them AWAY from their current clients.

 Finding a strong writer for your brand is like a long-term relationship … the more that person gets to know you, the more the work matures.
 At that point, the opportunity cost for both the brand and the copywriter becomes too high to work with someone new and start all over again.